 This does not mean you are weak, but rather the main muscles being trained (rhomboids, scapula retractors) are not well developed in conventional workout programs.

-Periodization Guidance: For those of you who are trying to strengthen your back with lat pulldown alternatives, you may want to try this exercise sitting down.
+Periodization Guidance: For those of you who are trying to strengthen your upper back with lat pulldown alternatives, you may want to try this exercise sitting down.
 Sit at the front of a bench and bring your torso between your legs, hanging your arms down in front of you.
 In this way, you will not have to hold a hip-hinge (while standing) and you can load more weight on – faster.

 Free weights aren’t your style?